 Projects like ElasticSearch or Solr require at least 200 – 400 development hours, infrastructure maintenance plus knowledge in these technology areas.

-So today, we invite you to join SearchNode – the retention-oriented SaaS search for small-medium ecommerce sites.
-Our mission is to build the best plug&play search which will help to retain customers by giving them an outstanding experience.
+So today, we invite you to join SearchNode – the retention-oriented SaaS search for medium-big eCommerce sites.
+Our mission is to build the best on-site search which will help to retain customers by giving them an outstanding experience.

 Let us know your opinion or insights about how user experiences can affect customer retention and conversion.